 - Sesame oil and olive oil are both gluten free and good for gluten free diets.

 The prices for groceries keep increasing.
-For this reason, I’m sure the prices of food matters to most people.
+For this reason, I’m sure the regular price of food matters to most people.
 Therefore, let’s examine the prices of each one.

 Sesame oil costs 119% more than olive oil per ounce.
 Sesame oil average cost per ounce is $0.81 and the average price for olive oil per ounce is $0.37.